Bank is bankrupt

 Conspicuous personnel change on the Board of Directors

 However, if you take a closer look, a highly controversial personnel matter catches the eye.
-This is because none other than Susanne Riess-Hahn, former Vice Chancellor of the Austrian Freedom Party in Wolfgang Schüssel's cabinet, sits on IHAG's Board of Directors.
-Riess-Hahn held advisory board positions at Signa for many years, and in September 2023 she praised René Benko as a "cautious and risk-conscious financial manager".
+None other than Susanne Riess-Hahn, ex-FPÖ Vice Chancellor in Wolfgang Schüssel's cabinet, sits on IHAG's Board of Directors.
+According to her own statements, she stepped down from the IHAG Board of Directors in 2021, but Riess-Hahn also held advisory board positions at Signa for many years.
+In September 2023, she still praised René Benko as a "cautious and risk-conscious financial manager".
 At this point, it is now clear that the "Signa child" had already fallen into the well ...
+However, Riess-Hahn had nothing to do with the current developments surrounding IHAG, her spokeswoman said.

-This no longer helps the Swiss private bank; a redundancy plan has been drawn up for the 76 IHAG employees.
+The Swiss private bank is no longer of any help anyway; a redundancy plan has been drawn up for the 76 IHAG employees.
 One third will lose their jobs, the rest will be covered by early retirement or will move to Vontobel, the bank announced.
 The transition should be smooth for clients, the bank promises.

 Discretion even during the crisis